CyberFlameGO/svnpython/Doc/library/getopt.rst

 It supports the same conventions as the Unix :cfunc:`getopt` function (including the special meanings of arguments of the form '``-``' and '``--``').
 Long options similar to those supported by GNU software may be used as well via an optional third argument.

-A more convenient, flexible, and powerful alternative is the :mod:`optparse` module.

 This module provides two functions and an
 exception: